Abhisheks2253/Euro_currency_exchange/README.md

     historical_df = historical_df.drop('rate_for_amount')
     print(historical_df)
 ```
-With the obtained data from the disred dates we can plot different types
+With the obtained data from the desired dates we can plot different types

 ![Image of Plot](imagesgraph/img1.png)